adnammit/notes/docker.md

 ## Why Docker?
 * deployment
-	- containers make deployment easy: just run a new container, direct users to it and trash the old one
+	* containers make deployment easy: just run a new container, direct users to it and trash the old one
-	- better, faster, more automated CI/CD
+	* better, faster, more automated CI/CD
-	- simplified hosting environment from devOps perspective: runtime, tech, library, and OS needs are all simplified -- different apps have their own dependencies in their own container with no need to manage them on a server-wide scale and risk breaking other apps.
+	* simplified hosting environment from devOps perspective: runtime, tech, library, and OS needs are all simplified -- different apps have their own dependencies in their own container with no need to manage them on a server-wide scale and risk breaking other apps.
-	- ex: you want to host a Node.JS app on the same server as some PHP apps, but the new app uses Node.JS runtime together with a package that, when installed, changes a dependency used by the PHP runtime. docker containers to the rescue!
+	* ex: you want to host a Node.JS app on the same server as some PHP apps, but the new app uses Node.JS runtime together with a package that, when installed, changes a dependency used by the PHP runtime. docker containers to the rescue!
 * scaling:
-	- typically to support high usage, you'd duplicate the server, the app and all it's dependencies across many servers, then put a **reverse proxy** in front of the service to split the load between them. this makes deployment even harder
+	* typically to support high usage, you'd duplicate the server, the app and all it's dependencies across many servers, then put a **reverse proxy** in front of the service to split the load between them. this makes deployment even harder
-	- containers are based on images, and we can have many containers spun up from the same image with the same dependencies etc
+	* containers are based on images, and we can have many containers spun up from the same image with the same dependencies etc
-	- when using an **orchestrator** you need merely state how many containers you want and the image name, and the orchestrator creates that many containers on your servers
+	* when using an **orchestrator** you need merely state how many containers you want and the image name, and the orchestrator creates that many containers on your servers
-	- the reverse proxy model then works the same to distribute traffic across all docker servers/containers
+	* the reverse proxy model then works the same to distribute traffic across all docker servers/containers
-	- the orchestrator/registry/reverse proxy model also helps make for seamless upgrades/deployments as containers are cycled through
+	* the orchestrator/registry/reverse proxy model also helps make for seamless upgrades/deployments as containers are cycled through
 * allows you to serve an app without having to install anything directly on your computer (except docker, of course)
 * overall, it provides a **standardized** approach to code development and deployment including:
-	- common build chain
+	* common build chain
-	- common image storage
+	* common image storage
-	- common deploy and scale up methodology
+	* common deploy and scale up methodology
-	- common container hosting
+	* common container hosting
-	- common container control and monitoring
+	* common container control and monitoring
-	- common container versioning methodology
+	* common container versioning methodology

 ## Beyond Docker
 * **docker** is used to manage an individual container
 * **docker-compose** is used for configuring multiple containers in the same host (multi-container applications)
-	- ex: for local development, you might need containers for the UI, database, and several services
+	* ex: for local development, you might need containers for the UI, database, and several services
 * **docker swarm** and **kubernetes** are container orchestration tools used for connecting multiple containers across multiple hosts
 * **docker swarm vs kubernetes**
-	- kubernetes is typically more difficult to use (particularly when it comes to networking -- Kubernetes requires configuring a networking layer)
+	* kubernetes is typically more difficult to use (particularly when it comes to networking -- Kubernetes requires configuring a networking layer)
-	- kubernetes is typically more powerful and scalable
+	* kubernetes is typically more powerful and scalable
-	- kubernetes supports numerous runtimes including docker, containerd, CRI-O, and kubernetes CRI (container runtime interface)
+	* kubernetes supports numerous runtimes including docker, containerd, CRI-O, and kubernetes CRI (container runtime interface)

+## General Docker Stuff
+* did you know that docker is an api service? so when you use the command line (or the GUI), it's just sending calls to the api -- you could just do it all from postman if that made sense for some reason
+* there are different flavors/sizes of docker depending on purpose/needs:
+	* dev machine: Docker Engine Community or Docker Desktop
+	* small server: Docker Engine Community
+	* serious stuff: Docker Engine Enterprise or Kubernetes

+# Setting up Docker Locally
+* you'll want to install [docker desktop](https://docs.docker.com/desktop/), which includes a whole suite of things like docker engine, docker cli, docker compose, kubernetes, etc
+* on Windows, you can toggle between Linux and Windows server environments, as well as work natively on Linux using WSL2

+## Windows Setup
+* on Windows, you have the option of using Hyper-V or WSL2 as the backend for docker desktop, however it's [generally recommended to use WSL2](https://docs.docker.com/desktop/wsl/)
+*

 # Key Concepts
 * **docker** sits under the OS -- it manages and provides resources for containers
 * **containers**: a "wrapper" around an application that contains everything needed to run the application
-	- containers can be thought of as isolated machines, or VMs
+	* containers can be thought of as isolated machines, or VMs
-	- a container runs inside the docker host, isolated from other containers and the host OS
+	* a container runs inside the docker host, isolated from other containers and the host OS
-	- a container contains everything needed to run: OS, packages, runtimes, files, env variables, stdin, stout
+	* a container contains everything needed to run: OS, packages, runtimes, files, env variables, stdin, stout
-	- a typical docker server would host many containers
+	* a typical docker server would host many containers
-	- containers should be stateless -- they should not store any persistent data (because they're not persistent), and if you're running multiple load-balanced containers, their data needs to be uniform
+	* containers should be stateless -- they should not store any persistent data (because they're not persistent), and if you're running multiple load-balanced containers, their data needs to be uniform
-	- containers are isolated by default -- to talk to one another or to connect from outside the docker server, ports must be exposed
+	* containers are isolated by default -- to talk to one another or to connect from outside the docker server, ports must be exposed
 * **images**: a container template which describes everything needed to create a container
-	- you may create many containers from a single image
+	* you may create many containers from a single image
-	- an image consists of sub-parts that may be reused when a new version is built if they are the same
+	* an image consists of sub-parts that may be reused when a new version is built if they are the same
 * **registries**: where images are stored
-	- a registry may contain multiple images, which themselves are used to create multiple containers
+	* a registry may contain multiple images, which themselves are used to create multiple containers
 * **volumes**: where persistent data is kept -- containers are disposable and temporary, so using a volume allows the data to persist

 ## Commands
 * **run**: asks docker to create and run a container based on a given image. if the image isn't already present, it will be downloaded from a registry. the image may specify some outputs be generated to the console. then the container is stopped
 * **pull**: images are pulled from the registry if they're not present locally, but the `pull` command forces an image to be downloaded, whether it's already present or not
-	- use pull to get `latest` -- `docker run` does *not* pull latest if it has an image already present locally
+	* use pull to get `latest` -- `docker run` does *not* pull latest if it has an image already present locally

 ### Stopping Or Removing A Container
 * [reference](https://www.baeldung.com/ops/docker-stop-vs-kill)